mrsinguyen/go1d/docs/foundations/index.md

 ---
 title: Foundations
+status: ready
+lead: Foundations are the core of our design system.
+This is what everything else is built from.
 ---

-Foundations are the core of the design system